-Fire area includes mixed grass/shrub, timber with understory, and timber with litter fuel types.
-The area is primarily composed of open to dense timber stands, interspersed by dry meadows and shrub fields.
-Grazing has occurred in some areas.
-Needle-draped shrubs and low crown base heights are common.
+The fire area includes mixed grass/shrub, timber understory, and timber with litter fuel types.
+The area 1s primarily composed of open to dense timber stands, interspersed by dry meadows and shrub fields, grazing has occurred in some areas.
+Needle draped shrubs and low crown base heights is common.
 Seasonal drying coupled with drought conditions have made all fuels available for active burning conditions.
-There is a heavy concentration of snags and downed logs with shrubs above 6500' elevation, notably in areas of beetle-killed lodgepole.
-Extremely dry fuels, both live and dead, are a concern once warm and dry weather returns.
+There is a heavy concentration of snags, downed logs with shrubs above 6500' elevation, notably in areas of beetle killed lodgepole.
+Extremely dry fuels, both live and dead, are a concern.

 |Projected Incident Activity|

 No further fire spread is anticipated.
 Fires have been lined and held for 8 or more burn periods.
 Increasing winds, including outflow winds from thunderstorms, increase potential spotting distance to 0.4mi.

 Possible thunderstorms and showers, potential for heavy rain under core of storms.
 High efficiency for any lightning in starting fires and gusty outflow winds causing blowdown of trees within the fire perimeter.

 Potential scattered showers and thundershowers in the afternoon otherwise hot and dry.

 Decreasing chance of showers and thunderstorms, moderate overnight humidity recovery, but still hot and dry during the day.